-Master, I have a question: when I feel the doubt sensation has arisen, and my mind has condensed the question into a single point—such as "Who is dragging the corpse?"—and handed it over to manas, but I don’t know whether manas is contemplating it or not, what should I do?
-For example, when I see people walking on the street, consciousness can’t help but wonder: how can an empty shell walk like that?
-Could this cognitive activity of consciousness distract manas’s focus, preventing it from fully observing and investigating?
-Yet, if I don’t let consciousness think, it feels as though there’s nothing in the mind—empty and unsettled—and I have no idea what manas is contemplating at that moment.
+Master, I have a question: When I feel that the doubt sensation has already arisen, and at this moment, the question in my mind has condensed into a single point—such as "Who is dragging the corpse?"—and I entrust it to the manas, but I don’t know whether the manas is contemplating it or not, what should I do?
+For example, when I see people walking on the road, my consciousness can’t help but wonder, "How can an empty shell walk like that?"
+Could this knowing nature of consciousness distract the manas, preventing it from fully focusing on contemplation?
+But if I don’t let the consciousness think about it, I feel as though there’s nothing in my mind, empty and unsettled.
+I have no idea what the manas is contemplating at this moment.
 What should I do?

-Answer: The fact that you constantly feel this huatou (critical phrase) in your mind means manas is contemplating and investigating it.
-Your mental attention remains fixed on the huatou—without obvious thinking, analysis, or deliberation—yet you cannot shake it off.
-This is manas engaging in investigation.
-Even if consciousness produces simple thoughts, manas still harbors the doubt sensation, silently pondering the huatou.
-Of course, the thoughts of consciousness will affect manas—sometimes there’s just no avoiding it!
+Answer: The fact that you constantly feel this huatou (critical phrase) in your mind means that the manas is contemplating and investigating it.
+Your mental attention is always fixed on the huatou—it’s not obvious thinking, analysis, or deliberation, but you can’t shake it off either.
+This is the manas engaging in investigation.
+Even if the consciousness has simple thoughts, the manas still holds the doubt sensation, silently pondering the huatou.
+Of course, thoughts from the consciousness affect the manas, but sometimes there’s just no way around it!

 3